RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/FAQ-&-Troubleshooting.md

 `dhcpd ....
 Error (Possible package name: isc-dhcp-server / dhcp-server / dhcp)`

-It means you are missing the command/binary `dhcpd` and airgeddon suggested the package you need to install could be named `isc-dhcp-server`, `dhcp-server`, or `dhcp`.
+It means you are missing the command/binary `dhcpd` and `airgeddon` suggested the package you need to install could be named `isc-dhcp-server`, `dhcp-server`, or `dhcp`.
 The name of the package depends on your Linux distribution.
-Remember that airgeddon is compatible with many of them.
+Remember that `airgeddon` is compatible with many of them.
 See the list of supported and tested Linux distros [here](https://github.com/v1s1t0r1sh3r3/airgeddon/wiki/Compatibility).

 Now let's suppose that you are running Ubuntu Linux.
 It is a Debian-based Linux distribution, so you should try installing it using the `apt` command.
 For Debian based, the correct package name is `isc-dhcp-server`.
 So, it's as simple as launching this command to install the dependency: `sudo apt install isc-dhcp-server`.

-In addition, if you are running one of these three Linux distributions: `Kali, Parrot-Security, BlackArch`, airgeddon will prompt you to allow it to try installing the missing dependencies automatically.
-This is done by a plugin included in airgeddon.
+In addition, if you are running one of these three Linux distributions: `Kali, Parrot-Security, BlackArch`, `airgeddon` will prompt you to allow it to try installing the missing dependencies automatically.
+This is done by a plugin included in `airgeddon`.
 Why only on these three Linux variants?
 It's because they are unique and contain all the needed packages in their repositories out of the box.
 Is the auto dependency install plugin 100% effective?
 No, there could be connectivity problems, or repositories could be down.
-So airgeddon can't assure you a 100% installation on the dependencies.
+So `airgeddon` can't assure you a 100% installation on the dependencies.
 Anyway, most of the time, they do get installed automatically.

 Here is a repository that will help many people to install missing dependencies manually, and it's _ONLY_ for Debian-based Linux distributions.
-It contains all the needed airgeddon dependencies in a .deb package and some sub-dependencies.
+It contains all the needed `airgeddon` dependencies in a .deb package and some sub-dependencies.
 They can easily be installed using `sudo dpkg -i <file.deb>` in the right order to avoid dependencies problems: https://github.com/v1s1t0r1sh3r3/airgeddon_deb_packages

 ____